Hopac/Hopac/Docs/Programming.md

 ML](http://www.cambridge.org/us/academic/subjects/computer-science/distributed-networked-and-mobile-computing/concurrent-programming-ml),
 [John Reppy](http://people.cs.uchicago.edu/~jhr/) presents as the first programming example an implementation of updatable storage cells using Concurrent ML channels and threads.
-Let's reproduce the same example with Hopac.
+While this example is not exactly something that one would do in practise, it does a fairly nice job of illustrating some core aspects of Concurrent ML.
+So, let's reproduce the same example with Hopac.

 First, here is the signature for our updatable storage cells: